Understanding Plantar Fasciitis in Whitestone

 Your podiatrist will perform a physical exam to check for pain and/or tenderness in your foot.
 He or she will locate the exact location of your pain in order to rule out other foot conditions.
 Next, your podiatrist may ask you to perform various stretches to test the strength and health of the plantar fascia ligaments.

-If the physical exam is not enough to diagnose the cause of your heel pain, your foot doctor in New York City or Whitestone may order x-rays of your foot to verify there is no stress fracture or other issue causing the pain.
+If the physical exam is not enough to diagnose the cause of your heel pain, your foot doctor in New York City and Whitestone, New York may order x-rays of your foot to verify there is no stress fracture or other issue causing the pain.

-New York City and Whitestone Plantar Fasciitis Treatment
+New York City and Whitestone, New York Plantar Fasciitis Treatment

 Initial treatment for plantar fasciitis usually involves conservative approach such as rest, ice, and avoidance of certain exercises.
 Other conservative treatment methods include: